UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/exercises/html_renderer.rst

 Extend the ``Element.render()`` method so that it can render other elements inside the tag in addition to strings.
 Simple recursion should do it. i.e. it can call the ``render()`` method of the elements it contains.
 You'll need to be smart about setting the ``ind`` optional parameter -- so that the nested elements get indented correctly. (again, this is a secondary concern...)

 Figure out a way to deal with the fact that the contained elements could be either simple strings or ``Element`` s with render methods (there are a few ways to handle that...).
 Think about "Duck Typing" and EAFP.
+See the section 'Notes on handling "duck typing"' and the end of the Exercise for more.

 .. nextslide::

 You should now be able to render a basic web page with an ``<html>`` tag around the whole thing, a ``<body>`` tag inside, and multiple ``<p>`` tags inside that, with text inside that.
 And all indented nicely.

 See ``test_html_output2.html``